jessesquires/jessesquires.com/_posts/2022-01-13-imessage-spam-and-reporting-abuse.md

 In fact, claiming there are only 5 steps is actually quite generous.
 After you block a contact, you then have to unwind from all these views to _get back_ to your iMessage inbox, which requires 3 more taps. **And then** you have to _manually_ delete the message, which requires another 2 taps.
 In total, that's 10 fucking taps to block a spammer and delete their message.
 Absolute madness is an understatement.
 Who designed this?!

 iMessage should offer a quick and easy way to block (and optionally report) bad actors.
 Rather than give me an option to pin a thread for an unknown (and obvious spammer) contact, it should offer the option to block the sender and report abuse to Apple.
 Apple could then maintain a list of known bad actors to help curb abuse of its platform.

+{% include updated_notice.html
+date="2022-11-08T11:11:16-08:00"
+message="
+Good news!
+Beginning in iOS 16, some of these issues have been addressed.
+Now when you delete a message thread from any unknown sender, there is a new option to \"Delete and Report Junk\" and the \"Report Junk\" button always appears in threads from unknown senders.
+(See the screenshot below.)
+This is great.

+Unfortunately, blocking a contact still requires the litany of steps listed above.
+" %}

+{% include blog_image.html
+    file="imessage-spam-6.jpg"
+    alt="iMessage on iOS 16"
+    caption="iMessage on iOS 16, Delete and Report Junk" source_link=null
+    half_width=true
+%}